hubertusanton/silverstripe-seo/README.md

 ## TODO's for next versions

-* Check img tags for title and alt tags
 * Option to set social networking title and images for sharing of page on facebook and google plus
 * Create a google webmaster code config
 * Only check for outgoing links in content ommit links within site